wshamroukh/AzureNamingTool/README.md

 sudo systemctl start aznaming
 sudo systemctl status aznaming
 ```
-- If you are on WSL2, you can add a C:\Windows\System32\drivers\etc\hosts file entry for your WSL2 to point to aznaming.contoso.com
+- If you are on WSL2, you can add a C:\Windows\System32\drivers\etc\hosts file entry for your WSL2 IP (run `ip a` to get the IP address) to point to aznaming.contoso.com and make sure WSL2 is running.
 - Now try to access the Azure Naming website using your http://aznaming.contoso.com or http://localhost or http://ServerIPAddress